Thertzlor/Revenant/wiki/_Macro_Overview.md

 In order for area definitions (especially ones defined in pixel values) to work correctly it's important to configure your [Monitor Settings]().

 An area definition has the following syntax:
-> `{ s/size={ <width> [,<height>] } [, o/offset={ <left> [,<top>] }, exclude=<boolean>, screen=<number>] }`
+> `{ <width> [,<height>] [, o/offset={ <left> [,<top>] }|<size>, exclude=<boolean>, screen=<number>] }`

 Areas are defined as rectangles and the option accepts one or more rectangle definition objects.
-The two main properties of a rectangle definition are `size` and `offset` (which can be shortened to `s` and `o` respectively).
+A rectangle definition consists of a width and an optional height value as well as an optional property `offset` (which can be shortened to  `o`).
-Both properties accept lists with 1 or 2 values given in either pixels or percentages, with unquoted numbers designating pixel values and strings ending with `%` designating percentages.
+Both size and offset can be defined with either pixels or percentages of sxcreen space, with unquoted numbers designating pixel values and strings ending with `%` designating percentages.

-The `size` property defines the rectangle width with the first value and rectangle height with the second.
+The first value in the definition defines the width of the rectangle, the second the height.
 If only one value is provided it is used for both width and height.
-In this case there is no need to give the single value inside a list.
+Negative sizes wrap around the other side of the screen.

-The `offset` property defines the rectangle's offset from the top left of the screen, first value for the X axis, second for Y. As with `size` providing only a single value uses it for both offsets.
+The `offset` property defines the rectangle's offset from the top left of the screen, first value for the X axis, second for Y. As with the main size definition, providing only a single value uses it for both X and Y offsets (n that case, the value can be provided without a table).
 If the entire `offset` property is omitted, both offsets are 0.
 Negative offset values calculate the offset from the opposing side of the screen.

-The definition object has an optional property `exclude`, which can be set to `true` if the intention is to trigger the macro anywhere **outside** the defined rectangle, as well as a `screen` property which tells Revenant on which monitor the area is situated for multi monitor set-ups.
+The definition also has an optional property `exclude`, which can be set to `true` if the intention is to trigger the macro anywhere **outside** the defined rectangle, as well as a `screen` property which tells Revenant on which monitor the area is situated for multi monitor set-ups.

 Examples:
 ```lua